brookshelley/brookshelley.github.com/books.md

     A series of spells, and a lot of nice discussion of how to care for oneself with witchcraft, presence of mind, and good friends.
-I liked this a lot, but it was fairily, well, basic.
+I liked this a lot, but it was fairly, well, basic.
 This would be a great introduction to give to a younger person.

 70. **Caraval** — Stephanie Garber